Gas to Hydrogen Plant Details

 To operate a GTH plant, several critical inputs are required:

-• Pipeline-Quality Natural Gas: The plant can utilize natural gas from pipelines, commercial gas supplies, renewable sources, or gas wells with adequate gas quality.
-The H-Reformer® continuously monitors the composition of input gas in real time to ensure optimal operation.
+- Pipeline-Quality Natural Gas: The plant can utilize natural gas from pipelines, commercial gas supplies, renewable sources, or directly from gas wells with adequate gas quality.
+The H-Reformer® continuously monitors the composition of input gas in real-time to ensure optimal operation.
 Non-commercial gas sources may require additional pre-treatment if sulfurous compounds or other contaminants exceed system limits.
-A certified fuel sample analysis is recommended to assess gas suitability and potential efficiency improvements.
+A certified fuel sample analysis is recommended to assess gas suitability and potential efficiency improvements when “non-pipeline” gas is used.

 System Operation and Control

-The H-Reformer® is operated using a custom-built control panel from GWTI.
-This control panel provides remote monitoring and control capabilities, enabling real-time oversight of the system’s performance.
+- The H-Reformer® is operated using a custom-built control panel from GWTI.
+This control panel provides local or remote monitoring and control capabilities, enabling real-time system performance oversight.
 The control console is equipped with logic to monitor natural gas input composition and manage all aspects of the H-Reformer® operation.
 In case of any issues, the system can initiate actions such as shutting down the H-Reformer® if necessary.
+System modifications can be input as commands via the control panel.
+An example would be allowing overall hydrogen production to be varied from 50%-100% of H-Reformer® system capacity.
+This feature may be extremely useful in production situations where specific quantities of hydrogen are required, such as electrical generation.

 Hydrogen Production Process

-1. Initial Reforming Stage: The G-Reformer® begins by converting natural gas into a mixture of hydrogen, carbon dioxide, and carbon monoxide.
-This initial stage sets the foundation for the subsequent processes.
+- Initial Reforming Stage: The H-Reformer® begins by converting natural gas, oxygen, and steam into a mixture of hydrogen, carbon dioxide, and carbon monoxide.
+This step utilizes different operational parameters from those of the original G-Reformer®.

-2. Catalyst Stage: A catalyst is introduced to increase hydrogen production further and convert residual carbon monoxide into carbon dioxide.
+- Catalyst Stage: A catalyst is introduced to increase hydrogen production and convert residual carbon monoxide into carbon dioxide.
 This stage is specific to the GTH H-Reformer® process and is not used in other G-Reformer® applications.
+The method utilizes the remaining heat for this conversion.
+The result is highly energy-efficient and low carbon emission conversion free of any “heating gas,” as used in alternate hydrogen conversion processes.

-3. Liquefaction: The H-Reformer® uses almost all heat in the conversion process.
-Gas is sent directly to a separation system where carbon dioxide (CO₂) is liquefied under specific conditions and separated from the hydrogen.
+- Liquefaction: Output is sent directly to a separation system where carbon dioxide (CO₂) is liquefied under specific conditions and separated from the hydrogen.
 The liquid CO₂ is transferred to tanker trucks or rail cars for sequestration or sale.
 Local conditions may present opportunities for selling CO₂ for various uses.

-4. Hydrogen Output: The final hydrogen product exits the plant at low pressure, slightly above atmospheric pressure, ready for distribution or further use.
-Processes such as electrical generation will use hydrogen at this output pressure.
-An optional plant feature involves hydrogen compression for uses that require it, such as vehicle use.
+- Hydrogen Output: The final hydrogen product exits the plant at low pressure, slightly above atmospheric pressure, ready for distribution or further use.
+Processes such as electrical generation can use hydrogen at this output pressure.
+An optional plant feature involves hydrogen compression for uses that require it, such as vehicle use or storage.